goeiebook/creativelab/README.md

 ---

 That evening I open Twitter and scanned through the #creativelab5 tags.
 Submissions of other applicants.
 Most were rather bland.
 And then up pops [this masterpiece](https://twitter.com/zachboth/status/709920328093294592).
-Even his Twitter presentation is masterful; addressed directly to the current Fivers, with three little "how it's made" images.
+His Twitter presentation is well done; addressed directly to the current Fivers, with three images showing the design process.

 Stay cool, Abrie.
 You can learn a lot from guys like this.

-Immediately open up the dev console and look deeper.
+Immediately open up the site and look deeper.
 How did he make that thing?
+The Techno Crab mode unlocks additional tools: a pen tool, gradients, stroke control.
+But they are difficult to use.
+The anchor tool doesn't seem to work.
+The UI isn't good.
+Clicking the tiny verticies is difficult.
+The play bar disappears at inconvienent times and reappears at inconvienient times.
+Heavy CPU usage slows everything down.

-The Chrome Dev console remembers everything you enter, including mistakes and typos.
-This helpful gesture ultimately pollutes the suggestion list.
-Annoyed by this, I began searching for a remedy.
+The Chrome Dev console helpfully remembers everything you enter, including mistakes and typos.
+So after a bit of hacking around, the suggestion list becomes polluted.
+Annoyed by this, I begin searching for a remedy.
 And, as it turns out, the remedy is non-trivial.
-But during the process I stumbled onto the [creativelab5.com](https://creativelab5.com)'s [localstorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage) entry.
+But during the process I stumble onto the Resources Tab, which has an entry named Local Storage.
+[Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage).
+The CreativeLab5 site appears to use it.

 ![local storage editor][localstorage]

 Pretty-printing the contents of the 'boardStates' key reveals interesting information.
 It is a JSON data structure, and the names of various elements suggests that it represents the animation.
-For example, [this](https://github.com/goeiebook/creativelab/blob/master/json/defaultBoardStates.json) is the default page shown at startup.
+For example, [this](https://github.com/goeiebook/creativelab/blob/master/json/defaultBoardStates.json) is the JSON for the default page.

 The 'shapes' key is where the most interesting details are.
 Here are keyframes, stroke and fill parameters, point coordinates, and things called 'handles'.
-A lot of information, but this is exciting.
-Perhaps there is a way to create an animation using tools other than those provided by the CreativeLab5 application.
+This is quite exciting.
+Perhaps there is a way to create an animation using tools other than those provided by the site.

 ```javascript
 {